byu-transpolab/BYU-UDOT-Highway-Safety-Data-Prep-and-Report-Compiler/README.md

 Fixes the last ending milepoints (This is also a backchecker for the input files).
 Since our input datasets are apparently on different LRS's, the milepoints on one file don't match up with another file for the same route.
 This function does not convert the LRS, because that is not feasible to do without ArcGIS, but it does make sure at least the last milepoint of the route matches across all datasets to prevent the creation of nonexistent segments.
 Unfortunately, THIS DOES NOT FIX THE UNDERLYING PROBLEM, but it will still be useful when all input datasets are on the same LRS, because it will correct any slight differences that exist, perhaps due to rounding.
 In the meantime, it is also useful for identifying routes where the LRS is significantly different so we can pay special attention to those routes. (update: the input files are on the same LRS now, but this is still a very useful function.)
 - **df:** (tibble) dataframe to be fixed. must include the columns ROUTE, BEG_MP, and END_MP.
 - **routes:** (tibble) dataframe containing routes data.

+### Segmentation Functions

+### `segment_breaks(sdtm)`
+Created by statistics students for a separate project.
+Get all measurements where a road segment stops or starts

+### `shell_creator(sdtms)`
+Created by statistics students for a separate project.
+This function is robust to data missing for segments of road presumed to exist (such as within the bounds of other declared road segments) where there is no data.
+This mostly seems to happen when a road changes hands (state road to interstate, or state to city road, or something like that).

+### `shell_join(sdtm)`
+Created by statistics students for a separate project.
+This segment of the program is essentially reconstructing a SAS DATA step with a RETAIN statement to populate through rows.
+We start by left joining the shell to each sdtm dataset and populating through all the records whose union is the space interval we have data on.
+We then get rid of the original START_ACCUM, END_ACCUM variables, since startpoints, endpoints have all the information we need.

+### Join Functions

+### `add_crash_attribute(att_name, segs, csh, return_max_min = FALSE)`
+This function combines crash data to roadway segment data.
+There needs to be a column for segment id in the crash file which we take care of in the  "RGUI_Compile.R" script.
+Then, we pivot wider the point crash data so that it makes more sense in the context of segments.
+- **att_name:** (string) name of crash attribute to join.
+- **segs:** (tibble) segment dataframe to join to.
+- **csh:** (tibble) crash dataframe to pull crash attribute from.
+- **return_max_min:** (boolean) Does the crash attribute need to be added as a max/min variable or a single value?